ziotom78/HPixLib/README.rst

 ("HEALPIX - a Framework for High Resolution Discretization, and Fast Analysis of Data Distributed on the Sphere".
 K.M.
 Górski, Eric Hivon, A.J.
 Banday, B.D.
 Wandelt, F.K.
 Hansen, M. Reinecke, M. Bartelmann, 2005, ApJ 622, 759).
+Most of the functions have been implemented using the algorithms and codes found in the
-It predates a number of functions from the `original Healpix implementation <http://healpix.jpl.nasa.gov/>`_.
+`original Healpix implementation <http://healpix.jpl.nasa.gov/>`_.

 The library is licensed under the `GNU General Public License version 2